Today’s guide is a step-by-step walkthrough on how to crop a video on Windows 10 & 11.

 Also, some social media platforms require your videos to have specific dimensions, and if not for the availability of aspect ratio tools, sometimes you might have to manually crop your videos to suit every platform’s video-sharing standards.

-Cropping videos is such an easy task, but a lot of newbies tend to have hard time figuring out the difference between cropping, trimming, and splitting!
+Cropping videos is such an easy task, but a lot of newbies tend to have a hard time figuring out the difference between cropping, trimming, and splitting!

 So, before we jump into the steps involved in cropping your videos, let’s quickly differentiate between crop, trim, and split.